JoaoLopesF/RemoteDebug/README.md

 ## Releases

+#### 1.4.0 - 18/08/18

+  - Simple text password request feature (disabled by default)

+        Notes:
+          In this simple feature, the password is echoed in screen.
+          No have mask (*) yet.

+          telnet use advanced authentication (kerberos, etc.)
+          Such as now RemoteDebug is not for production (releases), this kind of authentication will not be done now.

+#### 1.3.1 - 18/08/18

+  - Adjustments in precompiler macros

+#### 1.3.0 - 17/08/18

+  - Bug in write with latest ESP8266 SDK
+  - Port number can be modified in project Arduino (.ino file)
+  -  Few adjustments as ESP32 includes

+#### 1.2.2

+  - Adjustments, as avoid ESP32 include errors
+  - Telnet port of server can be modified by project Just put it in your .ino, before the include:

+    ````
+    #define TELNET_PORT 1000

+    #include "RemoteDebug.h"
+    ````

 #### 1.2.0

-Shortcuts and client buffering to avoid misterious delay of ESP networking
+  - Shortcuts and client buffering to avoid misterious delay of ESP networking

 #### 1.1.0

-Adjustments and now runs in Esp32 too.
+  - Adjustments and now runs in Esp32 too.

 #### 1.0.0

-Adjustments and improvements from Beta versions.
+  - Adjustments and improvements from Beta versions.

   News features:
   - Filter
   - Colors
   - Support to Windows telnet client

 #### 0.9

   - First Beta

+        Warning !

+        In beta versions, the **isActive** method was misspelled, Please when upgrading from a beta to the current one, please review your code.

+        From:

+        ```
+        if (Debug.ative(Debug.<level>)) ....
+        ```

+        To:

+        ```
+        if (Debug.isActive(Debug.<level>)) ....
+        ```

 # Know issues